KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ## 2 · ⚫♾ — The First Division Without Rupture

-Under the trans-structural allowance of 🕳️ Zenon, and upon the invariant ground of 🏛️ Structon, the first bifurcal polarity becomes conceivable — not as a willed act but as structural articulation: ⚫ Aion, the magnificent stillness; ♾ Khaon, the inexorable possibility.
+Under the trans-structural allowance of 🕳️ Zenon, and upon the invariant ground of 🏛️ Structon, the first bifurcal distinction becomes conceivable — not as a willed act but as structural articulation: ⚫ Aion, the magnificent stillness; ♾ Khaon, the inexorable possibility.
 They opposed in motion, not in essence.
 This was tension, not rupture.

 ⚫ Aion is the still womb of silent creation, holding the structural possibility of all things before they become.
 It is not emptiness but enclosure — stillness as resonant containment, the presence of potential in its most gathered form: full, not void.